Wristcutters: A Love Story: Plot

 After Zia takes his own life, he finds himself in an afterlife limbo much the same as life, but slightly worse.
 The color is dim, there are no stars, and no one can smile.
 This strange realm is populated by people who have died by suicide, such as Eugene, a Russian musician who lives with his mother, father, and brother – all suicide victims.
 Together they waste most of their afterlives in bars, until Zia learns from a friend, Brian, that his ex-girlfriend, Desiree, took her own life shortly after Zia's death.
-He and Eugene take to the road to find her in Eugene's rundown car.
-Early on, it is revealed that Eugene's car has two idiosyncrasies, a black hole underneath the passenger seat where items that are dropped disappear forever, and broken headlights that cannot be fixed by even the most adept mechanics.
+He and Eugene take to the road in Eugene's rundown car to find her.
+Early on, it is revealed that Eugene's car has two idiosyncrasies: a black hole underneath the passenger seat where items that are dropped disappear forever, and broken headlights that cannot be fixed by even the most adept mechanics.
 On their trip, they pick up a hitchhiker, Mikal, who insists she has arrived by mistake, and is seeking the "people in charge" (a.k.a. the PIC) in order to be sent back.

 After a few adventures across the countryside, as the trio journey along a desolate highway, Mikal pushes a button, miraculously activating the broken headlights on Eugene's car.
 Shortly thereafter, they come upon a man lying in the middle of the dark highway, forcing them to veer off the road in order to avoid hitting him and wrecking the car in the process.

 They discover the man, Kneller, an eccentric commune leader, had fallen asleep while looking for his dog.
 Kneller invites them back to his camp, where they quickly discover that minor "miracles" occur, as long as the campers remain apathetic about the result.
 The group stays with the camp longer than intended, and Zia begins to obsess over the miracles and his inability to perform them.
 When contrasting this to Mikal's obsession with the people in charge, she reveals that her death was an accidental overdose.
 Eugene meets a young woman, Nanuk, whom he romances.
 Just as Mikal and Zia discuss their plans to leave Kneller's camp, another camper, Yan, emerges from the woods with news that Kneller's dog has been abducted by a cult leader called "Messiah King".
 Kneller, Zia, Mikal, and Yan set off in search of King and Kneller's dog.